Software Performance Engineering for Foundation Model-Powered Software: Software Performance Engineering Challenges for FMware

 Currently, advanced mechanisms for integrating pipelining and rollbacks are implemented on a case-by-case basis without framework support, making it difficult for architects to systematically reason about such crucial and complex FMware design choices.

-{\bf The addition of semantic caching throughout the cognitive architecture:} Semantic caching minimizes FM or AI component inference calls by identifying similar requests or those likely to generate previously produced content.
+{\bf The addition of semantic caching throughout the cognitive architecture:} A semantic cache provides a mechanism to use prior user prompts and FM completions to address similar user prompts by using vector similarity search~\cite{Microsoft2025_SemanticCache}.
+Semantic caching minimizes FM or AI component inference calls by identifying similar requests or those likely to generate previously produced content.
 These caches are vital in optimizing the performance of FMware by reducing redundant processing and lowering latency.
+For example, Regmi et al.~\cite{Regmi2024_GPTSemanticCache} demonstrate that caching query embeddings in a GPT Semantic Cache can reduce LLM API calls by up to 68.8\% and significantly lower inference latency.
+Similarly, Gill et al.~\cite{Gill2024_PrivacyAwareSemanticCache} shows how retrieving past responses for semantically similar queries avoids repeated model invocation and reduces the latency and costs.
 However, designing caching mechanisms for FMware components remains ad-hoc, lacking best practices or techniques to help architects assess the ROI of adding such caches.

 Typically, semantic caches utilize FMs to determine request similarity, rather than relying solely on basic text similarity metrics.
 This sophisticated approach enables more accurate identification of repeated or similar queries, ensuring that only necessary computations are performed.
 Despite their potential, the implementation of semantic caching is still in its infancy, with a need for standardized methods and frameworks to guide their development and integration into FMware.